islch/o2o/README.md

 and you should rectify them to /upload/item/xxx instead in database and codes.
 * Database field used in the project is slightly different from the imooc one, the former is retaining the core elements.The differences may lead to errors.
+* Photos and sql files used in the project can be found in the folder of the same name.